FSSP

 Fr Armand de Malleray, FSSP

 He left France in 1994 and never since resided in his home country.
 After military service in Budapest, Hungary, he entered St Peter’s International Seminary in Bavaria in 1995, where he was ordained a priest in 2001.
 Later that summer, he was sent to England, being assigned to St Bede’s Parish, Clapham Park, in the Archdiocese of Southwark.
-In 2004, he was asked to take up an administrative position at the General House of the FSSP in Fribourg, Switzerland.
-Fr de Malleray also became the Chaplain of the Juventutem movement.
+In 2004, he was appointed General Secretary of the FSSP, based at the General House of the FSSP in Fribourg, Switzerland.
+Fr de Malleray also became the General Chaplain of the Juventutem movement.
+He has been chaplain to the Juventutem London group since 2016.

 In August 2008, Fr de Malleray was sent back to Our Lady’s Dowry, to set up the new permanent base of FSSP England in Reading, in the Portsmouth Diocese.
-As well as his daily ministry at St William of York Church, Fr de Malleray has been the editor of Dowry, the quarterly magazine of the FSSP in England.
+As well as his daily ministry at St William of York Church, Fr de Malleray has been the editor of Dowry, the quarterly magazine of the FSSP in England since 2008.
 He also gives spiritual retreats to the laity and to the clergy.
-As of 2007, Fr de Malleray, is Chaplain of the Confraternity of St Peter (the 6,000 strong international sodality linked with the FSSP).
-Since November 2015, he was the Rector of St Mary’s Shrine in Warrington, while remaining the superior of the English apostolate of the FSSP; as of October 2023 he heads up the apostolate in Bedford.
+As Vocation director for the UK & Ireland, he leads the annual FSSP Weekend of Vocational Discernment.
+An author, he has had eleven works published, ranging from theology to literature and from fine arts to spirituality.
+In 2007 and for a dozen years, Fr de Malleray, was Chaplain of the Confraternity of St Peter (the 9,000 strong international sodality linked with the FSSP).
+Since November 2015, he was the Rector of St Mary’s Shrine in Warrington.
+While remaining the superior of the English apostolate of the FSSP, as of October 2023 he is in charge of the Gregorian Chaplaincy, the FSSP apostolate in Bedford and Chesham Bois. .

 Warrington